owncloud/ocis/docs/ocis/deployment/ocis_traefik.md

       - http://your.domain.com
       - https://your.domain.com
 ```

-To provide the file to ocis container the following two lines are needed in the compose file.
+To make it availible for ocis inside of the container, `config` hast to be mounted as volume.

 ```
     ...
     volumes: